 Technical Meetings

 Technical Meeting organizers and proposals of additional topics will be selected by the Secretariat following a set of criteria to ensure relevance to country needs and effective action-oriented knowledge sharing.
-An agenda of Technical Meetings will be published by the ATACH Secretariat on a rolling basis in the Events section of the ATACH Community of Practice website.
+An agenda of Technical Meetings is published by the ATACH Secretariat on a rolling basis in the Events section of the ATACH Community of Practice website.

 More information on Technical Meetings is available below (click on titles to quickly access contents of interest)